Samoa Travel Information

 Electrical current is 220 - 240 volts, 50Hz.
 Power-points are designed for plugs with three flat pins as commonly used in Australia and New Zealand.

-Christianity plays an important role in the life of many Samoans with Sunday church services and Sabbath observances.
 Samoan men traditionally undergo tattooing as a rite of passage and the resultant patterns and images can be seen on many faces and upper bodies around the islands.
+Clocking in at around 98 percent of the population, nearly all Samoans are Christians.
+Religion is integral to many, with much of life dictated around Sunday church services and observing the Sabbath.
 Homosexual acts are illegal in Samoa.

-Foreign currency can be imported and exported without restriction but travellers should note that it is illegal to export Samoan currency.
-Passengers over the age of 21 are entitled to import duty-free 200 cigarettes or 250g of other tobacco products; 2.25 litres of alcohol; and other goods up to the value of WST 500.
+Passengers over the age of 21 are entitled to import 200 cigarettes or 250g of other tobacco products; 2.25 litres of alcohol; and other goods up to the value of WST 500.

 Become our Samoa Travel Expert